 Here’s a method you can use if you don’t have a belt handy, or if you’re (understandably) skeptical of measuring a current belt – which presumably doesn’t fit properly – to buy a new one in the accurate size.

-- To get the correct measurement, use a soft measuring tape (i.e. the kind used by tailors, not the kind used by construction workers) and string it through your belt loops, as you would a belt.
+To get the correct measurement, the easiest way is to use a soft measuring tape (i.e. the kind used by tailors, not the kind used by construction workers) and follow these instructions:

 - Hold the end of the tape in the middle of your pants button.
 This is your starting point.

 - Take a deep breath, then exhale.
-You want to make sure you’re measuring when your belly is fully expanded, so that your belt doesn’t impede your breath.
+The best way to get a properly fitting belt is to measure when your belly is fully expanded, so that your belt doesn’t impede your breath.

 - Note which number on the measuring tape touches the start of the tape when you exhale.
-That’s your belt size.
+That’s the right size belt for you.

 Belt Size vs Waist Size